hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

 * `config_context_cluster` - (Optional) Cluster context of the kube config (name of the kubeconfig cluster, `--cluster` flag in `kubectl`).
 Can be sourced from `KUBE_CTX_CLUSTER`.
 * `token` - (Optional) Token of your service account.
 Can be sourced from `KUBE_TOKEN`.
 * `load_config_file` - (Optional) By default the local config (~/.kube/config) is loaded when you use this provider.
 This option at false disable this behaviour.
 Can be sourced from `KUBE_LOAD_CONFIG_FILE`.
+* `internal_annotations_whitelist` - (Optional) By default the use of internal annotations is not allowed.
+This option specifies a list of internal annotations that should be allowed.